darktable.control.execute - quotes issue under windows

 LUA "C:\ET\exiftool.exe" -@ C:\Documents\Darktable\lua\dt-plugins\ExifWeb.txt -sep ", " -XMP:HierarchicalSubject="Brasil|Minas Gerais|Ipoema" D:\Documents\Images\Photos\2010\2018\20180310_Ipoema\DTw\20180310_Ipoema_002.jpg The filename, directory name, or volume label syntax is incorrect.

-#1 Updated by Christian Kanzian about 1 year ago
+#1 Updated by Christian Kanzian over 1 year ago

 - File exiftool_export_windows.lua added